Adam Amandi

-Adam Amandi (1926–2006) was an Educationist, Farmer, Environmentalist and Ghanaian politician.
+Adam Amandi (1918–2006) was an Educationist, Farmer, Environmentalist and Ghanaian politician.
 He was a three-time Member of Parliament (1954, 1957, 1969), and a senior member of the Busia Administration.
-He was a true blue, blue blooded founding member of the Northern People's Party and the New Patriotic Party.
+He was a true blue, blue blooded founding member of the Northern People's Party, its various iterations—-United Party, Progress Party, Popular Front Party, and the New Patriotic Party.

 Early life and education

-Adam Amandi was born about 1926, into the Royal Family of Bawku, Mamprugu.
+Adam Amandi was born about 1918, into the Royal Family of Bawku, Mamprugu.
 A town in the Upper Region of Ghana.
-Adam was the grand son of the 8th Bawku Naa Kugri, Mahamma II Mamboda (Zangina), during whose reign the Union Jack—a symbol of British Authority Overseas—was first hoisted in front of his Palace, between 1907 and 1909.
+Adam was the grandson of the 8th Bawku Naa, Naa Kugri Mahamma II Mambora (Zangina).
+It was during the reign of his grandfather that the Union Jack—the symbol of British Authority Overseas—was first hoisted in front of his Palace, between 1907 and 1909.